metalivedev/dotclouddocs/public/0.9/guides/ssl.rst

 Once you have the files listed in step 2, please deploy a new, temporary app to transfer them to dotCloud in a secure manner.

 Create a new application for the transfer.
-It is ok to use a 'sandbox' app for the transfer.
 In this example, let's call the new application "edge":

 ::